Clean Water Act Section "319" Program

 Sheldon Fletcher, "319" Water Quality and GIS Coordinator

-Sheldon Fletcher measuring water velocity on Medicine Creek during the first day in the field for 2016.
+Sheldon Fletcher measuring water velocity on Medicine Creek during the summer 2018.

 There is a deep spiritual connection between the Lower Brule tribal members and the earth.
 We are strongly committed to the restoration and protection of our natural environment, including surface and ground water resources.
 These rivers, lakes, streams, reservoirs, and wetlands, sustain fish and other critters, provide excellent wildlife habitat, provide recreational opportunities, supply drinking water, and allow for ceremonial uses.
 However, some of our water resources are threatened or impaired by polluted runoff, also known as nonpoint source (NPS) pollution.
 The goal of our "319" Water Quality Program is to provide the Lower Brule community and it's members with guidance and other information that will help them to protect and restore the Lower Brule Sioux Tribe's treasured water resources.

 NPS pollution occurs when rainfall, snow-melt, or irrigation water runs over the Reservation lands or through the ground picking up pollutants and transporting them into our creeks, lakes, or ground water.

 Here are some Nonpoint Sources of Pollution

 - Brownfields, old dump sites, abandoned buildings, etc.